DusanTodorovic5/smart_car/README.md

 # smart_car
-STM32 Microcontroller for smart car with mobile app as controller
+STM32 Microcontroller for smart car with mobile application as controller